About the Program

 Upon successful completion of this program graduate student interns will be awarded a M.S. in Nutrition and Dietetics and be eligible to take the Registration Exam for Dietitians (R.D.
 Exam).

-At this time first round applications are complete.
-Further information regarding potential second round match availability will be forthcoming.
+Applications for the MS-DI Program for the 2019-2020 Academic Year are now closed.
+Applicants interested in applying for the 2020-2021 year should reach out to the Program Director for assistance and information as they prepare their application.
 Our program does not participate in DICAS.
 Please review the application checklist portion of the website.
 All applicants are required to send a completed application packet by mail.
 A PDF can be accepted to begin the review process, but an original must follow by mail.
 In order to not delay your application, official transcripts and references may be mailed directly to the program but it should be noted in your application packet.
 Then, you must prioritize SUNY Oneonta's combined program on the D & D Digital site during the match.

 The Online Combined M.S. and Dietetic Internship Program follows the College Academic Calendar.